wearetheframers/frame-core-wip/README.md

 ### Key Components

 - **Frame**: The main interface for creating and managing Framer instances.
-- **Framer**: Represents an individual AI agent equipped with advanced capabilities for task management, decision-making, and interaction with language models.
+- **Framer**: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
+Each Framer operates independently but can collaborate with others.
 - **Framed**: A collection of Framer objects working together to achieve complex tasks.

 ### Features

-- Multi-modal cognitive agents framework
+- Multi-modal cognitive agents framework capable of processing diverse types of perceptions
-- Supports dynamic, emergent behaviors
+- Supports developing dynamic, emergent behaviors
+- Layered memory understanding entity relationships with Mem0
+- Supports global and multi-user memory storage
-- Extensible architecture with plugin engine inspired by game mods
+- Extensible architecture with plugin engine
-- Integration with popular AI APIs (OpenAI GPT, Mistral, etc.)
+- Integration with popular AI APIs (OpenAI GPT, Mistral, etc.) as well as local model support
 - Streaming text generation support
-- Flexible behavior and decision-making mechanics
+- Flexible behavior and decision-making mechanics that can be based off of emotions and memories
-- Emotional intelligence and state (optional)
+- Comprehensive priority system for roles, goals, and tasks, enabling dynamic and context-aware behavior
 - Monitoring and metrics; built-in LLM API usage / costs tracking
-- Synchronous wrapper provided around async functions

 ### Component Hierarchy and Interactions